 Keep in mind that you don’t buy a backup camera every day, and considering the price of your vehicle, an extra $50 is usually worth the upgrade.

-The other benefit of a CCD lens backup camera is that it comes with better night vision and a more durable enclosure which give you more bang for your buck.
+The other benefit of a CCD lens backup camera is that it comes with better night vision and a more durable enclosure which gives you more bang for your buck.

 If you want to get technical; the reason CCD (charge-coupled device) backup cameras are better is because they were engineered to transfer the image from the lens through the built in the processor in a more efficient way than the CMOS (complementary metal-oxide semiconductor).

 The processor that is built into every one of our CCD cameras allows for better night vision clarity due to of its extra sensitivity to light.

 The camera can process more pixels in a faster and more precise way which results in a stunningly colorful daytime image and an incredibly vivid night time view.

 These benefits come into play when you are driving down the road by giving you a reliable rear view picture that looks very similar to you looking out a window during the day and a night time picture that shows you the road behind you in a way you couldn’t do with your own eyes.

 power draw difference is insignificant.
 Most people power their rear view camera systems by using the 12 volts in the RV or car while they are driving down the road.
 Others use our multi camera systems for surveillance while their parked and in that situation they are either plugged into the trailer parks 110 volts or they just use their batteries (I’ve never heard of a backup camera killing an RV battery)